Same-sex marriage in the Republic of Ireland: Marriage Act 2015

 On 16 September 2015, following the High Court's rejection of the legal challenge contesting the validity of the referendum result, Fitzgerald brought a same-sex marriage bill before cabinet.
 A spokesperson for the Department of Justice and Equality stated that "the aim is to have the bill enacted as quickly as possible, subject to the legislative process, so that the first same-sex marriages can take place this year."
 Under the legislation, the first same-sex marriages would be those of couples who convert a notification of their intention to register a civil partnership into a notification of their intention to marry.
 The bill passed all stages of the legislative process in the Oireachtas on 22 October 2015.
-On 29 October 2015, the bill was signed into law by the Presidential Commission.
+On 29 October, the bill was signed into law by the Presidential Commission.
 The Marriage Act 2015 (An tAcht um Pósadh, 2015, /ga/) also provides for the recognition of same-sex marriages validly performed abroad: A marriage under the law of a place other than the State shall not be precluded from being recognised as a marriage by reason of the sex of the parties to the marriage.
 (Note: Ní choiscfear pósadh faoi dhlí áite seachas an Stát a aithint mar phósadh mar gheall ar ghnéas na bpáirtithe sa phósadh.)

-Commencement

 Though most same-sex couples seeking to marry are required to give three months notice (as is the case for opposite-sex couples), same-sex couples already in a civil partnership were allowed to make use of a 5-day fast track provision in the legislation.
 As of 16 November 2015, same-sex couples who married abroad have their marriages recognised in Ireland.
 The first marriage ceremonies of same-sex couples occurred the following day, on 17 November 2015.
 The first couple to marry in Ireland were Richard Dowling and Cormac Gollogly on Tuesday, 17 November in Clonmel, County Tipperary.
 The couple said they "[were] really delighted to be able to do it and we are 12 years together so it was obviously the next move.
 Having a full marriage was important to us so now we can relax and get old together."

-In Irish, same-sex marriage is known as pósadh comhghnéis or more commonly as comhionannas pósta (/ga/, meaning "marriage equality").
-The term "marriage equality" is widely used in public discourse and in Irish media.